Recruiter-Approved Pastry Chef & Baker Cover Letter Examples for 2026

 Prove one win with numbers

-Pick two proof points that fit pastry: waste reduction, faster plating, higher dessert attach rate, fewer re-bakes, smoother morning output.
-Use one number and one short how so it doesn’t sound like fluff.
+Choose two proof points that matter for pastry work: waste reduction, faster plating, higher dessert attach rates, fewer re-bakes, or smoother morning output.
+Give one number and a brief explanation of how you achieved it to keep your claims concrete.

 See an example